How 'bout some "small talk"?

 What materials are used for miniatures?

-Cardboard, paper, wood, pieces of fabric, parts of plastic packaging… Often, the bulk of a miniature project needn’t be built up from materials purchased from a craft store, but rather from repurposed objects — objects that would otherwise be discarded.
+Materials for miniature making are, sometimes, the most magical aspect of it.
+They are everywhere.
+From natural materials in your backyard to treasures in the trash.
+Cardboard, paper, wood, pieces of fabric, parts of plastic packaging… and much more.
+Often, the bulk of a miniature project doesn’t need to be built up from materials purchased from a craft store, but can be done by repurposing objects: using things that would otherwise be discarded.

-That being said, while you can find some great materials by foraging in nature, going down the rabbit hole (the proverbial one) will lead you to discovering many, many more exciting materials to work with.
+That being said, while you can find some great materials by foraging in nature and the rubbish bin, going down the rabbit hole of miniature crafts will lead you to discovering many, many more exciting materials to work with.
 There’s clay, foam board, resin, and all kinds of niche products that will make your miniature builds nothing short of a work of art.
+But let’s not get ahead of ourselves.
+Making miniatures for beginners is about starting small, in more ways than one.
+There’s no need to go out and buy everything all at once.
+Start with what you have (with the help of this guide to upcycled minis) and build from there.

 Well hello you glorious piece of trash.
 Studson Studio made an incredibly detailed miniature version of Howl’s Moving Castle, using many little but very useful pieces of junk!